binary-lover/ICDS/README.md

-My apologies.
-You are absolutely right.
-I misunderstood your request and added details to the wrong policy.
-I am sorry for that frustrating experience.

-Here is the detailed information on the **Integrated Child Development Services (ICDS)** scheme as you requested.

-***

 ### A Deep Dive into the Integrated Child Development Services (ICDS)

 The **Integrated Child Development Services (ICDS)** is the Indian government's flagship program and one of the world's most extensive community-based initiatives for early childhood development.
 Launched on October 2, 1975, it was designed to address the interconnected cycle of malnutrition, morbidity, and mortality in young children and their mothers.